Sales Tax Holiday Questions for Retail Dealers

 - The seven-day sales tax holiday for hurricane and emergency preparedness equipment begins at 12:01 a.m. on May 25, 2015 and ends at midnight on May 31, 2015.

 - The three-day sales tax holiday for school supplies and clothing, Energy Star and WaterSense qualified products, and hurricane and emergency preparedness equipment begins at 12:01 a.m. on the first Friday in August and ends at midnight on the first Sunday in August.

 I am a retailer who does not wish to participate in the sales tax holiday.
 May I elect not to participate?

-No. Retailers are not permitted to elect not to participate in the sales tax holiday on the sale of qualifying items.
+No. Retailers must participate in the sales tax holiday on the sale of qualifying items.
 Retailers may only collect from their customer sales taxes that are legally due.
-If a dealer fails to allow the exemption, such dealer is in violation of the law.
+If a dealer fails to allow the exemption, the dealer is in violation of the law.
 Any dealer collecting the sales or use tax on nontaxable transactions must remit to the Department of Taxation such erroneously or illegally collected tax unless he can show that the tax has been refunded to the purchaser or credited to the purchaser's account.